Roberto-Gentili/burningwave-site/README.md

-# Burningwave Miscellaneous Services
+# Burningwave site
 <a href="https://www.burningwave.org">
 <img src="https://raw.githubusercontent.com/burningwave/burningwave.github.io/main/logo.png" alt="logo.png" height="180px" align="right"/>
 </a>

 [![HitCount](https://www.burningwave.org/generators/generate-visited-pages-badge.php?)](https://www.burningwave.org#bw-counters)

-A simple application with which is possible:
+An application with which is possible:
 * to retrieve some statistical data showed at the url /miscellaneous-services/stats/artifact-download-chart of the application
 * to generate the artifact downloads badge
 * to generate the GitHub stars badge